 Set session limits based on volatility.
 For high-volatility games, cap bets at 1–2% of your bankroll per spin.
 Track win frequency during testing — our trials showed high-volatility slots average one win every 45 spins.
 Never chase losses after a dry streak; this amplifies risk.
 Use free demos to test volatility before wagering real money.

-[Casino] offers a 100% match up to €500 with a 35× wagering requirement on slots, valid for 30 days after claiming.
+the casino offers a 100% match up to €500 with a 35× wagering requirement on slots, valid for 30 days after claiming.

-Their platform measures how risk is structured into payout frequency and size across a game’s paytable.
+The casino measures how risk is structured into payout frequency and size across a game’s paytable.
 High volatility titles deliver rare but large wins, while low volatility games offer frequent small payouts.
 Medium volatility slots sit between these extremes, balancing excitement with predictability.
 This metric is baked into the game’s mathematical model and cannot be altered by players or operators.

 High volatility slots often feature progressive jackpots or bonus rounds that trigger infrequently but with outsized rewards.
 For example, a game with a 1 in 5,000 base win probability might still deliver a 500x stake payout when the bonus round activates.
 These games typically have lower hit rates but higher average return-to-player (RTP) percentages over extended play.